goatchurchprime/godot_multiplayer_networking_workbench/README.md

 ## Installation

-This should run in Godot 4.3 or higher.
+This is targeting Godot 4.4 (now in beta release) due to a PR for a microphone bug.
 The reusable component is in `addons/player-networking`
 The system logic is embedded in a control panel that you can make invisible and operate externally with a restricted set of options tuned to your application, but it is exposed for the purpose of experimentation and debugging.